 Identify

 The first step is to identify your customers, which businesses can accomplish by collecting information like the customer’s name, address, and purchase history at each point of contact across the company.
-The goal is to collect as much information or data as you can on each customer in order to better understand their needs, wants, and purchase behaviors.
+The goal is to collect as much information or data as you can on each customer to better understand their needs, wants, and purchase behaviors.

 Read More: Having a Bottleneck Problem in Your Manufacturing?
 These 5 Software Can Help You